 There are many forms of removable data storage devices in use today.
 These devices include, but are not limited to; floppy disk, CDs, DVDs, USB storage devices, MP3 players and cameras being the most common.
-These devices can easily spread malware (malicious software), viruses, worms, etc. to County computer equipment and network.
-To prevent the spread of malware adherence to the following guidelines is required:
+These devices can easily spread malware (malicious software), viruses, worms and trojans to County computer equipment.
+To prevent the spread of worms, trojans or viruses note the following:

-• Floppy drive use has been permanently discontinued.
+Floppy drive use has been permanently discontinued.

-- Data on CDs and DVDs and USB devices are automatically scanned for malware upon insertion and opening of the files contained therein. - County digital cameras connected to County computers via docking stations pose little risk and are authorized.
-Personal digital cameras used in the conduct of County business are authorized to upload digital images. - MP3 players (IPOD's, etc) may not be connected to County computing equipment.
+- CDs and DVDs must be scanned for viruses upon insertion. - County cameras connected to computers via docking stations pose little risk. - MP3 players (IPOD's etc) may not be connected to County computing equipment.
 The downloading of music from the Internet to County computers is prohibited.
-Downloading music at home to MP3 players and connecting to County computers is prohibited due to the very high risk of infection. - Access to "shared resource" download sites and us of software such as LimeWire and others like it using County computers is prohibited as hackers have no problems obtaining any piece of data off your computer including Personally Identifiable Information (PII).
+Downloading music at home to MP3 players and connecting to County computers is prohibited due to the very high risk of infection.

+- The majority of infections and successful hacking come from "shared resource" download sites.
+Software such as LimeWire and others like it share information amongst all registered computers.
+Hackers have no problems obtaining any piece of data off your computer including Personally Identifiable Information (PII).
 Then they can and will use this information to destroy your credit record and life as reported by all major news agencies. - All USB based storage devices shall be equipped with integral password protected encryption or Pointsec encryption.
 Departments processing protected classes of information shall use Pointsec Portable Media Encryptions (PME) to protect data.
-Implementation of this policy shall be incremental with the acquisition of new USB devices due to budget constraints.